jgeumlek/WiimoteGlue/README.md

 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
 * Since the Wii U Pro is already detected by SDL, WiimoteGlue leads to "duplicate" controllers.
-* Number of virtual gamepads is hard-coded to 4.
 * Any wiimotes connected before starting WiimoteGlue will be ignored.
 * Keyboard/mouse emulation is not perfect.
 Expect changes in the interface.
 * Currently single-threaded, handling all input events across all controllers.
 May introduce latency?